Tognolia/SQL/README.md

 # SQL
 This repo contains multiple exercises in SQL.
+Classical model is a dsatabase which has been used and explored.